The Fritz Reuter

 Kirchner, aware that the New Zealand government had indicated it wanted to stop “foreign” immigration, wrote to Featherston in January 1876 saying he had enough applicants to fill six vessels.
 With no reply by 20 February, Kirchner informed Featherston he had two ships ready to send in April and two in May.
 In the same letter, Kirchner noted that he had had to prevent his agents from “rushing to Bismarck to implore his intercession through the Foreign Office…”29

-This finally extracted a response from Featherston, and the first of his many letters repudiating liability for the fritz reuter passengers.
+This finally extracted a response from Featherston (Queen Victoria had close ties to Prussia and Germany), and the first of his many letters repudiating liability for the fritz reuter passengers.

 Kirchner had a logical reason for asking Featherston for six months’ notice on the cancellation of the 4,000 contract: collecting immigrants and arranging ships would have taken time and it made sense that Kirchner and Sloman started to work on the 4,000 contract before completing the Queensland one.

-Potential emigrants from the German Empire had to get permission from its government, and Polish employees had to give three months’ notice to German employers.
-The emigrants had to sell property, collect the clothing and utensils required under New Zealand regulations and get themselves, often by foot, to Hamburg by a certain date.
+By law, potential emigrants from the German Empire had to get permission from its government to leave, and Polish employees in northwest Poland had to give three months’ notice to German employers.
+The potential emigrants had to sell property, collect the clothing and utensils required under New Zealand regulations, and get themselves, often by foot, to Hamburg by a certain date.

 The fritz reuter Poles included those like the Fabish family, who had been conned out of their properties by a German neighbour, Wurtz.
 He told them that if they deposited their land deeds with him, they could continue to work the land instead of joining the Prussian army and fighting against their compatriots in the 1870–1871 Prussian-Franco War.
 After that war, Wurtz refused to return the Poles’ land deeds and drove them into progressively increasing poverty.